NAB secures our award for most satisfied customers in 2015

 Internet banking service

-Fees / charges
+Fees and charges

-Brands must have received at least 30 responses to be included.
+Each brand must have received at least 30 responses in order to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.